 Returning to Teaching Course

-We are now accepting notes of interest for the next national course beginning in April for professionals returning to teaching or new to the Scottish Education System.
-Please contact email@example.com with any questions and to indicate your preference for either in-person or blended online and in-person learning options.
+We are now accepting applications for the next national online course beginning in April for professionals returning to teaching or new to the Scottish Education System.
+Please contact email@example.com with any questions.

 Moray House School of Education, in partnership with our six partner authorities (City of Edinburgh Council, East Lothian, Fife, Midlothian, Scottish Borders and West Lothian) is offering this new online* Returning to Teaching course for primary and secondary teachers.